symfony/symfony-docs/cookbook/service_container/parentservices.rst

         // ...
     }

-The config for these classes would look something like this:
+The service config for these classes would look something like this:

 .. configuration-block::